Nagathejas-M-S/Clickbait-Buster-Promoting-Trust-with-Ethical-Content-Presentation/README.md

 Anti-clickbait, also known as responsible and ethical content presentation, involves features and practices that aim to provide transparent and honest information to users.

+## Very important
+##pre-setup required before running Creating.py
+1.open your command prompt and run the above commands
+  * pip install nltk
+  * pip install scikit-learn
+2.if you are running Creating.py for first time , uncomment the above lines and run .
+For future running you can comment them
+  # nltk.download('stopwords')
+  # nltk.download('punkt')

+## Meaning of files
+  Creating.py - main python file which holds main algorithm temp.csv - training data and testing data naive_bayes_classifier.pkl and count_vectorizer.pkl - they are files which holds vectors

 ## Features

 The key features and functionalities of our project are